Want to save this?

 Recipe Testers’ Reviews

-This is a very straightforward pasta recipe that was easy to prepare and ready in under 30 minutes, just as stated in the cookbook title.
+This Creamy Salmon Pasta is a very straightforward recipe that was easy to prepare and ready in under 30 minutes.
 Even with the cream, the sauce was light and delicious.
-Adding the salmon imparted a wonderful flavor and also boosted the nutritional value of the dish.
+Adding the salmon imparted a wonderful flavor and boosted the dish’s nutritional value.

-Amazing pasta dish—lots of flavor, not too rich. easy to make.
+What an amazing salmon pasta dish!
+Lots of flavor, not too rich, and easy to make.
 I made this with fresh wild-caught Alaska salmon (the best IMHO) and fresh summer tomatoes.
 When there are so few ingredients, I think this recipe benefits from using the freshest and the best.
 Will definitely make this again.

 About David Leite